How To Overcome Loneliness After Being Alone For Long

 • Plan one short public outing.

-• Practice 10 minutes of mindfulness daily.
+• Do 10 minutes of mindfulness meditation.

-• Explore one volunteer opportunity near you.
+• Explore one volunteering opportunity near you.

 • Challenge one negative thought about reaching out.